KellerJordan/negative-self-influence/README.md

 ## What's going on here?

-The script `trainer_airbench.py` (or `trainer_madry.py`, if you want to replicate it with a different training configuration) performs the following steps.
+The script `trainer_airbench.py` (or `trainer_madry.py`, if you want to use a different training configuration) performs the following steps.

 1. Trains 500 models on the CIFAR-10 training set (as usual).
 2. Trains 500 models on the CIFAR-10 training set minus 40 specific examples.